molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

 .. rubric:: Option 1: Build the CDPKit sources deposited on `PyPI <https://pypi.org/project/CDPKit>`_

-This will be done automatically if no pre-built binary package is available (see previous section) but can also be enforced by:
+This will be done automatically if no pre-built binary package is available (see previous section) or can be enforced by specifying the argument *--no-binary :all:*:

 .. code-block:: shell